mjharris95/mjharris95.github.io/05-media.md

 2020 Apr.

 ## Opinions and blog posts
+**Harris MJ** in [What it’s like to have measles, mumps, whooping cough, and other vaccine-preventable illnesses](https://www.statnews.com/2025/05/10/what-it-is-like-to-have-measles-rubella-polio-pertussis-first-person-patient-stories/). *STAT News*.
+2025 May.

 **Harris MJ**.
 [President Levin’s first order of business: abandoning academic freedom](https://stanforddaily.com/2024/10/03/from-the-community-levin-academic-freedom/). *The Stanford Daily*.
 2024 Oct.